Leo Records

-Leo Records is a British record company and label which releases jazz from Russian, American, and British musicians.
+Leo Records is a British record company and label, founded in 1979, which releases jazz from Russian, American and British musicians.
 It concentrates on free jazz.
+This label is different from the Leo Records that was formed by Edward Vesala in Helsinki, Finland, in 1978.

+History

 Leo Records was founded in 1979 by Leo Feigin (also known under his broadcasting name Aleksei Leonidov), a Russian immigrant to Britain.
 The label was particularly associated with establishing the world reputation of the Ganelin Trio during the 1970s and 1980s.

-It is generally associated with more experimental releases.
-The label has a close relationship with the artists who release material on the label; it does not sign artists to contracts, but releases their material on a single-album basis.
-By 2010 there were over 700 titles in Leo Records catalogue.
-Leo Records comprises four labels: Leo Records, Leo Lab (Leo Records Laboratory), Golden Years of New Jazz, and FeetFirst records.

-This label is different from the Leo Records that was formed by Edward Vesala in Helsinki, Finland, in 1978.